bentekwork/eb-locustio-starter/README.md

-# AWS Elastic Beanstalk Load Generator Example
+# AWS Elastic Beanstalk Load Generator Starter
-This sample application uses the [Locust](http://locust.io/) open source load testing tool to create a simple load generator for your applications.
+This starter application uses the [Locust](http://locust.io/) open source load testing tool to create a simple load generator for your applications.
 The sample test definition *[locustfile.py](locustfile.py)* tests the root of an endpoint passed in as an environment variable *(TARGET_URL)*.
 For more information on the format of the test definition file, see [Writing a locustfile](http://docs.locust.io/en/latest/writing-a-locustfile.html).

+If or when you change this file for deployment to the Elastic Beanstalk instance, it is imperative that you do NOT commit it back into your repo.
+Test files will often have information (test user accounts, etc...) that should not be public knowledge.
+At this point in time, this repo isn't locked.
+Also, please be sure to fork from this repo for each test you're going to do.
+Thanks!

 You can get started using the following steps:
   1. [Install the AWS Elastic Beanstalk Command Line Interface (CLI)](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).